AMReX-Codes/amrex/Docs/Migration/Migration.md

 For most `.cpp` files, you can put a `using namespace amrex;` line after the last `include` line, or `using amrex::MultiFab` etc., or you can add `amrex::` to wherever needed.
-Note that having both `using namespace std` and `using namespace std` in one file may cause conflicts because some names like `min` and `max` exist in both namespace.
+Note that having both `using namespace amrex` and `using namespace std` in one file may cause conflicts because some names like `min` and `max` exist in both namespace.